AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/list-sml-pracchanges-1-intro.md

     </tr>
   </table>

-For the expected usage scenario of a PSML document the following guidance applies:

-* It is expected that status will be ‘final’
-* It is expected that author will be the person acting as the pharmacist, and list source role is pharmacist
+Additionally, when the shared medicines list is a PSML document it is expected that:

+* if the list has a List.code of '10160–0' History of Medication use Narrative, it will be sent with at least one new or existing medicine item
-* It is expected that encounter will be sent
+* encounter will be sent
-* Where a sending system can state that one or more medicine items in the list are packed by a pharmacy in a dose administration aid that the preferred text ‘Packed medicines: Yes’, ‘Packed medicines: No’ or ‘Packed medicines: Unknown’ is sent in note
+* where a sending system can state that one or more medicine items are packed by a pharmacy in a dose administration aid, the preferred text 'Packed medicines: Yes', 'Packed medicines: No', or 'Packed medicines: Unknown' will be sent in note
-* The list is expected to:
-  * include at least one current medicine item (flag is not ‘ceased’)
-  * include all medicines the patient is known to be taking including packed, non-packed, complementary and over the counter medicine items
-  * include relevant ceased medicine items
-* The list is not expected to:
+* list items will not include:
-  * include recommendations (flag is not to be ‘new-recommended’, ‘prescription-recommended’, ‘review-recommended’, ‘cessation-recommended’, ‘suspension-recommended’ and ‘cancellation-recommended’)
+  * recommendations (flag is not to be 'new-recommended', 'prescription-recommended', 'review-recommended', 'cessation-recommended', 'suspension-recommended' and 'cancellation-recommended')
-  * include prescribed medicine items (flag is not to be 'prescribed')
+  * prescribed medicine items (flag is not to be ‘prescribed’)